wuruchi/nand2tetris1/README.md

 The folder `assembler` contains the `python3` code of the assembler I developed to finish project `06`.

 At some point it is difficult to understand the bridge between logic gates and the `ALU`, or the `ALU` and `Memory` registers and the `CPU`.
 Honestly, it took me some re-readings of the relevant chapters of the book to grasp the big picture of the projects.

 I would recommend this course to anyone interested in understanding how a computer works.

+It is really interesting to get your head around how `HDL` works.
+A programming language that is not interpreted from top to bottom but from left to right all at the same time.
+It was something new for me.